logan-bobo/personal_site/site/content/posts/blog/post.md

 As you can see from the minimal setup I have the ability to post content to my site with a nice theme.
 ![first-site](/posts/blog/frist-ss.png)

-## Building out the infrastrcuture
+## Building out the infrastructure

 As defined in the architechure diagram above, everything in the blue box we are going to be deploying using terraform.